CodeReclaimers/neat-python/docs/module_summaries.rst

     :rtype: list(list(object))
     :raises ValueError: If ``chunksize`` is not 1+ or is not an integer

-  .. py:class:: ExtendedManager(addr, authkey, mode, start=False):
+  .. py:class:: ExtendedManager(addr, authkey, mode, start=False)

     Manages the :pylib:`multiprocessing.managers.SyncManager <multiprocessing.html#multiprocessing.managers.SyncManager>` instance.
 Initializes
     ``self._secondary_state`` to :py:data:`STATE_RUNNING`.